AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

 > NOTE
 > The file contains credentials.
 If you store the file within your project, make sure to add it to your `.gitignore` file to prevent from being shared.
 The same applies to the `.env` file -- These credentials files must not be shared, or stored in Git.

-## Review the anatomy of the project

-The generated Asset Compute project is a Node.js project for use as a specialized Adobe Project Firefly project.
-The following structural elements are idiosyncratic to Asset Compute project:

-+ `/actions` contains subfolders, and each subfolder defines an Asset Compute worker.
-    + `/actions/<worker-name>/index.js` defines the JavaScript used to perform the work of this worker.
-        + The folder name `worker` is a default, and can be anything, as long as it is registered in the `manifest.yml`.
-        + More than one worker folder can be defined under `/actions` as needed, however they must be registered in the `manifest.yml`.
-+ `/test/asset-compute` contains the test suites for each worker.
-Similar to the `/actions` folder, `/test/asset-compute` can contain multiple subfolders, each corresponding to the worker it tests.
-    + `/test/asset-compute/worker`, representing a test suite for a specific worker, contains subfolders representing a specific test-case, along with the test input, parameters, and expected output.
-+ `/build` contains the output, logs, and artifacts of Asset Compute test case executions.
-+ `/manifest.yml` defines what Asset Compute workers the project provides.
-Each worker implementation must be enumerated in this file to make them available to AEM as a Cloud Service.
-+ `/console.json` defines Adobe I/O configurations
-    + This file can be generated/updated using the `aio app use` command.
-+ `/.aio` contains configurations used by the aio CLI tool.
-    + This file can be generated/updated using the `aio app use` command.
-+ `/.env` defines environment variables in a `key=value` syntax and contains secrets that should not be shared.
-To protect these secrets, this file should NOT be checked into Git and is ignored via the project's default `.gitignore` file.
-    + This file can be generated/updated using the `aio app use` command.
-    + Variables defined in this file can be overridden by [exporting variables](../deploy/runtime.md) on the command line.

-For more details on project structure review, review the [Anatomy of an Adobe Project Firefly project](https://www.adobe.io/project-firefly/docs/guides/).

-The bulk of the development takes place in the `/actions` folder developing worker implementations, and in `/test/asset-compute` writing tests for the custom Asset Compute workers.

 ## Asset Compute project on GitHub